ForstaGlobal/DigitalFeedbackMobileSDK/README.md

 #### 2. Manual Method

+**Step 1.** Clone Github repository.

-If the Framework folder doesn't already exist, right-click on your project in the project navigator (top-most entry), and select “New Group”.
+**Step 2.** If the Framework folder doesn't already exist, right-click on your project in the project navigator (top-most entry), and select “New Group”.
 Name the new group `Frameworks`.

-Drag and drop it from Finder into the Frameworks folder.
+**Step 3.** Drag and drop it from Finder into the Frameworks folder.
 Make sure that the destination is just under the Frameworks folder before dropping.

-Then, make sure the following options are selected for adding files:
+**Step 4.** Then, make sure the following options are selected for adding files:
 * Both “Copy items if needed” and “Create groups” should be checked and selected.
 * Click Finish.